gokhj/gokhj.github.io/_posts/2020-08-26-filetotext.io-a-not-dodgy-way-to-export-text-on-images.markdown

 I finished the email with this sentence: "I don't know where are you and what are you doing nowadays.
 I sincerely hope that you're happy and okay.
 Getting a response from you would literally warm my heart.
 Kind regards."

 Now I am wondering about why I finished this email so emotionally for a random person.
-Songs are always effected my mindset instantly and as far as I remember, I was listening to Green Gloves by The National.
+Songs are always effected my headspace instantly and as far as I remember, I was listening to Green Gloves by The National.

 <iframe src="https://open.spotify.com/embed/track/0EI0bOj38coiFWWAq0XlhF" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media" style="margin:auto;padding:auto;"></iframe>